kohrongying/uglyfood/README.md

 # Uglyfood

 - Consolidate orders by person
-- Consolidate orders by sales item
+- Consolidate orders by sales item (NEW: Include address, contact number and area)
 - (NEW) Get sales details
 - (NEW) Consolidate supply by supplier